gp201/Freyja_pathogen_workflow_alpha/.github/README.md

     - Example: `bash run_nf.sh --fasta_file /path/to/fasta/file`

 ## Tips
-- If "*align*" is present in the fasta file name then the workflow will not align the fasta file.
+- If "*aligned*" is present in the fasta file name then the workflow will not align the fasta file.